oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     2018/03/20: OBSOLETE. `conversion` has an `invocation` property, and `invocation` now has `toolNotifications` and `configurationNotifications` properties.
 Filed [Issue #132](https://github.com/oasis-tcs/sarif-spec/issues/132): "conversion.notifications is superfluous" to remove this property.
 Don't add it to the schema.

 - [Issue #84](https://github.com/oasis-tcs/sarif-spec/issues/84): "Enable localization for all message strings"

+    **NOTE**: Much (but not all) of this is undone by #325, "Remove current localization mechanism", and replaced by #338, "Introduce new localization mechanism".

     Define a `message` object with the following properties: